Property, manufacturing woes help trim China's shadow banking

 Loans extended by trust companies fell by roughly 100 billion yuan ($16.33 billion).
 Bankers' acceptances, a short-term method of financing regularly used by manufacturers, dropped 668.3 billion yuan, according to Reuters calculations based on central bank data.

-October lending data, released last week, showed further contractions in these types of shadow banking.
+October lending data, released on Nov.
+14, showed further contractions in these types of shadow banking.

 Bankers' acceptances and trust loans "fall into categories that have been squeezed by tightening regulations in the last few months, so it's an ongoing trend," said Donna Kwok, an economist at UBS in Hong Kong.